Sanchit71/ChatGDP/README.md

 #### 1 - Clone the repository
 #### 2 - Install the requirements
 #### 3 - Update Agora Credentials
-In order to use this project you will need to replace the agora credentials in views.py and streams.js.
+You must change the agora credentials in views.py and script.js in order to utilise this project.

-Create an account at agora.io and create an app.
-Once you create your app, you will want to copy the appid & appCertificate to update views.py and streams.js.
+Go to agora.io and register to create an app.
+Once your app is created, you should alter views.py and script.js by copying the appid and appCertificate.
 #### 4 - Run the server